Research activities in the speech therapy group of a kindergarten

 Project participants: 1st grade students

-Expected Result: conscious adoption of the correct articulation mode when pronouncing the sound R.
+Expected Result: conscious adoption of the correct articulatory pattern when pronouncing the sound R.

-Intended criteria for evaluating the effectiveness of the project: the creation of a booklet that can be used by other children with speech impairments.
+Suggested criteria for assessing the effectiveness of the project: creating a booklet that can be used by other children with speech impairments.

 3.3 Analysis of the results of experimental speech therapy work (control experiment)

-At the stage of the control experiment, which was conducted in April 2009 on the basis of the MDOU "Children's Salt No. 133", the results of experimental speech therapy work on the development of word-building skills in older children were analyzed preschool age with obliterated dysarthria.
+At the stage of the control experiment, which was carried out in April 2009 on the basis of the MDOU “Children's Sal No. 133”, the results of experimental speech therapy work on the development of word-formation skills in older children were analyzed. preschool age with erased dysarthria.

-For the survey, the method of E.F.
-Arkhipova (1) (Appendix 2) was used, which we used at the stage of the ascertaining experiment.
+To conduct the survey, we used the technique of E.F.
+Arkhipova (1) (Appendix 2), which we used at the stage of the ascertaining experiment.

-Individual, general and mean group values were analyzed.
-The performance of tasks by the children of the experimental group is presented in table No. 3.
+Individual, overall and group average values were analyzed.
+The performance of tasks by children in the experimental group is presented in Table No. 3.

-Qualitative-quantitative analysis of the performance of tasks is presented as follows.
+Qualitative and quantitative analysis of task completion is presented as follows.

-From the above data, it can be seen that almost all children scored the same points.
-The highest total score in two children (20%) - (Andrey I., Ksyusha T.).
+From the data presented it is clear that almost all children scored the same points.
+The highest total score for two children (20%) is (Andrey I., Ksyusha T.).
 They scored 23 points.
-Children coped well with word formation tasks of qualitative, relative and diminutive adjectives and nouns, and with the word formation task for baby animals, where they showed a level above the average (3 points).
-However, Andrei I. completed the task on word formation of possessive adjectives at a level below the average, which corresponds to 1 point.
-He made mistakes in such words as (a hill of ice - an ice hill; the sun is a pine day; this one erases - this one has already washed - instead of already erased, etc.).
+The children coped well with the tasks on word formation of qualitative, relative and diminutive adjectives and nouns, and with the task on word formation of baby animals, where they showed a level above average (3 points).
+However, Andrey I. completed the task on word formation of possessive adjectives at a level below average, which corresponds to 1 point.
+He made mistakes in words such as (a slide of ice - an ice slide; the sun - a pine day; this one is washing - this one has already washed - instead of already erased, etc.).

-Only one child (10%) - (Sasha D.) received 22 points for completing tasks.
-He showed a high result in the task of word formation of diminutive nouns (4 points).
+Only one child (10%) received 22 points for completing tasks - (Sasha D.).
+He showed a high result when completing the task of word formation of diminutive nouns (4 points).

-Katya K. - (10%) scored 19 points during the survey, however, she had difficulties in performing tasks on the differentiation of verbs formed in the prefixal way (mother sewed a button - mother embroidered a button), word formation of feminine professions and differentiation of owl verbs. and nesov. type (this one is taking off, and this one is already “taking off”; this one is eating, and this one is still eating).
-This is probably due to the insufficient development of vocabulary.
+Katya K. - (10%) scored 19 points during the survey, but she had difficulties completing tasks on the differentiation of verbs formed in a prefixal way (mom sewed a button - mom embroidered a button), on word formation of feminine professions and differentiation of owl verbs. and Nesov. type (this one is taking off, and this one is already “taking off”; this one is eating, and this one is still eating).
+This is probably due to insufficient development of vocabulary.

-20% of children (Masha K. and Olya P.) during the survey scored the same total scores (18 points).
-In many respects, their answers coincide, but there are also significant differences.
-Olya P. and Masha K. with assignments for the differentiation of the verbs of owls. and nesov. appearance, word formation of feminine professions and the differentiation of verbs formed in the prefixal way coped at a level below the average (cuts hair - socks; plays football - ball).
-They received a mark of 3 points for the task of forming diminutive nouns.
+During the survey, 20% of children (Masha K. and Olya P.) scored the same total scores (18 points).
+In many ways, their answers coincide, but there are also significant differences.
+Olya P. and Masha K. with tasks for differentiating owl verbs. and Nesov. type, word formation of feminine gender professions and differentiation of verbs formed in a prefixed way were performed at a below-average level (cuts hair - shenanigans; plays football - ball).
+They received a score of 3 points for completing the task of forming diminutive nouns.

 20% of children (Kostya P. and Olya P.) scored 16 points.
-The highest indicator (3 points) in Kostya P. is observed when completing the task for the formation of relative adjectives.
-However, he showed a level below the average (1 point) when completing the task on word formation of qualitative, possessive, diminutive adjectives, word formation of feminine professions and differentiation of owl verbs. and nesov. kind.
+The highest score (3 points) for Kostya P. is observed when completing the task of forming relative adjectives.
+However, he showed a level below average (1 point) when completing a task on word formation of qualitative, possessive, diminutive adjectives, word formation of feminine professions and differentiation of owl verbs. and Nesov. kind.
 Therefore, further correctional and speech therapy work must be carried out with him.

-20% of children (Vanya M. and Sveta L.) scored the same total marks - 17 points.
-Vanya M. has a level above the average (3 points) when performing tasks for the formation of possessive adjectives and the formation of diminutive nouns.
-Sveta L. scored 1 point for all indicators: the exceptions are the tasks for word formation of diminutive nouns, the formation of the names of young animals and the word formation of feminine professions.
-For their implementation, Sveta L. received 3 points.
+20% of children (Vanya M. and Sveta L.) scored the same total scores - 17 points.
+Vanya M. has an above-average level (3 points) when completing tasks on the formation of possessive adjectives and the formation of diminutive nouns.
+Sveta L. scored 1 point in all indicators: with the exception of tasks on the word formation of diminutive nouns, the formation of the names of baby animals and the word formation of feminine professions.
+For completing them, Sveta L. received 3 points.

-Most low rate development of word-building skills, as before, was recorded in one child (10%) - (Nikita S.).
+Most low rate The development of word-formation skills is still recorded in one child (10%) – (Nikita S.).
 He received a score of 12 points.
-Most of Nikita S.'s answers are below average.
-During work, Nikita S. had behavioral features.
-He laughed, jumped up from his chair and ran.
+Most of Nikita S.'s answers correspond to a level below average.
+During his work, Nikita S. was observed behavioral characteristics.
+He laughed, jumped out of his chair and ran.

 The group average is 11.1.

-Individual results by levels are shown in Figures #11-#20.
+Individual results by level are presented in Figures No. 11-No. 20.

-An analysis of individual graphs shows that a high level of completion (100% - 75%) is observed when completing task No. 1 in one child (10%).
+Analysis of individual graphs shows that a high level of completion (100% - 75%) is observed when completing task No. 1 for one child (10%).

-At a low level (up to 10%), none of the tasks were completed.
+At a low level (up to 10%), not a single task was completed.

-Thus, there was a positive dynamics in the formation and development of word-building skills.
+Thus, there was a positive dynamics in the formation and development of word-formation skills.

-· On the high level completed one task (No. 1);
+· On high level one task completed (No. 1);

 · Completed all 10 tasks at the intermediate level;

-The greatest difficulties arose in children when performing tasks on word formation according to the definitional type, differentiation of verbs formed in the prefixal way, and differentiation of perfect and imperfect verbs.
-We believe this is due to the fact that in children with erased dysarthria vocabulary is very limited, in some cases an adequate choice of linguistic material is violated, there is an imperfection in the search for nominative units, often words are replaced by those close in situation and purpose.
+The greatest difficulties arose for children when performing tasks on word formation by definitional type, differentiation of verbs formed in a prefixal way and differentiation of verbs of the perfect and imperfect types.
+We believe this is due to the fact that in children with mild dysarthria lexicon is very limited, in some cases the adequate choice of linguistic material is impaired, the search for nominative units is imperfect, words are often replaced by those that are similar in situation and purpose.

-The easiest task seemed to the children to complete the task of word formation of diminutive nouns and adjectives, the formation of the names of baby animals.
-It should be considered that this is due to the fact that this material is frequently encountered in the speech practice of children.
+The children found it easiest to complete the task of word formation of diminutive nouns and adjectives and the formation of names of baby animals.
+It should be assumed that this is due to the fact that in the speech practice of children this material is often encountered.
 When playing with each other in a group, children use diminutive nouns in relation to animals (elephant-elephant, dog-dog), to inanimate objects(table-table, chair-chair), and in relation to another person (good - pretty, beautiful - pretty).

-Thus, after carrying out correctional speech therapy work aimed at developing word-building skills, we can conclude that correctional speech therapy work at the stage of the formative experiment was successful.
-The purpose of the study was achieved, and his hypothesis was confirmed.
+Thus, after carrying out correctional speech therapy work aimed at developing word-formation skills, we can conclude that the correctional speech therapy work at the stage of the formative experiment was successful.
+The goal of the study was achieved, and its hypothesis was confirmed.

 Conclusion

 A common speech disorder among preschool children is erased dysarthria, which tends to increase significantly.
-It is often combined with other speech disorders (stuttering, general underdevelopment of speech, etc.).
-This is a speech pathology, which manifests itself in disorders of the phonetic and prosodic components of the speech functional system, and occurs as a result of an unexpressed microorganic lesion of the brain (6).
+It is often combined with other speech disorders (stuttering, general speech underdevelopment, etc.).
+This is a speech pathology, manifested in disorders of the phonetic and prosodic components of the speech functional system, and arising as a result of unexpressed microorganic damage to the brain (6).

-Severe violations of sound pronunciation with erased dysarthria are difficult to correct and negatively affect the formation of the phonemic and lexico-grammatical aspects of speech, complicate the process of schooling children.
-Timely correction of speech development disorders is necessary condition psychological readiness of children to study at school, creates the preconditions for the earliest social adaptation of preschool children with speech disorders (7).
-This is extremely important, since from setting correct diagnosis the choice of adequate directions of corrective and speech therapy impact on a child with erased dysarthria and the effectiveness of this impact depend.
+Severe disturbances in sound pronunciation with erased dysarthria are difficult to correct and negatively affect the formation of phonemic and lexico-grammatical aspects of speech and complicate the process of schooling for children.
+Timely correction of speech development disorders is a necessary condition psychological readiness of children to study at school, creates the prerequisites for the earliest social adaptation of preschoolers with speech disorders (7).
+This is extremely important, since from staging correct diagnosis The choice of adequate directions of correctional and speech therapy intervention for a child with erased dysarthria and the effectiveness of this intervention depend.

-An analysis of theoretical sources shows that erased dysarthria is a speech disorder characterized by a combination of multiple disturbances in the process of motor implementation. speech activity.
-The main symptom of a speech defect in erased dysarthria is phonetic disorders, which are often accompanied by underdevelopment of the lexical and grammatical structure of speech.
-Violations of the phonetic side of speech are difficult to correct, negatively affect the formation of the phonemic, lexical and grammatical components of the speech functional system, causing secondary deviations in their development.
-Researchers note the lack of word-building skills in these children, which complicate the process of schooling children.
-Timely correction of violations and further development word-building skills is a necessary condition for the readiness of children to learn school curriculum on different subjects.
+Analysis of theoretical sources shows that erased dysarthria is a speech disorder characterized by the combinatorial nature of multiple disturbances in the process of motor implementation speech activity.
+The main symptom of a speech defect in erased dysarthria is phonetic disturbances, which are often accompanied by underdevelopment of the lexico-grammatical structure of speech.
+Violations of the phonetic side of speech are difficult to correct and negatively affect the formation of phonemic, lexical and grammatical components of the speech functional system, causing secondary deviations in their development.
+Researchers note a lack of word-formation skills in these children, which complicates the process of school learning for children.
+Timely correction of violations and further development word-formation skills is a necessary condition for children’s readiness to learn school curriculum on various subjects.

 We conducted an experimental study of the state of word-formation skills in preschool children with erased dysarthria.
-The study involved two groups of preschool children with erased dysarthria on the basis of the MDOU "Kindergarten No. 133".
+Two groups of preschool children with erased dysarthria at the kindergarten No. 133 took part in the study.

 Two groups of children of senior preschool age (6-7 years old) took part in the experimental examination: with erased dysarthria and with normal speech development.
-For the examination, the method of E.F.
-Arkhipova (1) was used, which is intended for preschool children with erased dysarthria.
-According to the results of the survey, we came to the conclusion that the tasks were performed mainly at the average and below average levels, i.e. word-building skills in children with erased dysarthria are not sufficiently formed, which requires special correctional and speech therapy assistance.
+To conduct the examination, the technique of E.F.
+Arkhipova (1), which is intended for preschool children with erased dysarthria, was used.
+Based on the results of the examination, we came to the conclusion that the tasks were completed mainly at average and below average levels, i.e., word-formation skills in children with erased dysarthria are not sufficiently developed, which requires special correctional and speech therapy assistance.

-The purpose of the formative experiment was to test tasks and exercises aimed at the formation of word-building skills in children of senior preschool age with erased dysarthria.
-On the basis of methodological literature, we selected tasks and exercises aimed at developing word-building skills in children with erased dysarthria.
-After the formative experiment, we organized a control experiment to assess the effectiveness of correctional and speech therapy work on the formation and development of word-building skills in older preschool children with erased dysarthria.
-Based on the results of completing the tasks, each child received individual, general and average group values.
+The purpose of the formative experiment was to test tasks and exercises aimed at developing word-formation skills in children of senior preschool age with erased dysarthria.
+Based on methodological literature, we selected tasks and exercises aimed at developing word-formation skills in children with severe dysarthria.
+After conducting the formative experiment, we organized a control experiment to evaluate the effectiveness of correctional and speech therapy work on the formation and development of word-formation skills in children of senior preschool age with erased dysarthria.
+Based on the results of completing tasks for each child, individual, general and group average values were obtained.

-Comparing the results of the ascertaining and control experiments, we can conclude that in the experimental group there is a positive dynamics in the formation and development of word-building skills.
+Comparing the results of the ascertaining and control experiments, we can conclude that in the experimental group there is a positive dynamics in the formation and development of word-formation skills.

-As a result of the formative experiment, the average group indicator in the children of the experimental group increased by 25% and began to correspond to the 3rd level.
+As a result of the formative experiment, the group average for children in the experimental group increased by 25% and began to correspond to level 3.
 Thus, the formative experiment is successful.
-The purpose of the study was achieved, and his hypothesis was confirmed.
+The goal of the study was achieved, and its hypothesis was confirmed.

 Bibliography

 2. Akhutina T.V.
 Generation of speech.
-Neurolinguistic Analysis of Syntax - M.: Enlightenment, 2003.
+Neurolinguistic analysis of syntax - M.: Education, 2003.

-3. Balobanova V.P., Bogdanova L.G., Venediktova L.V.
-Diagnosis of speech disorders in children and the organization of speech therapy work in preschool educational institution. - St. Petersburg: Detstvo-press, 2001.
+3. Balobanova V.P., Bogdanova L.G., Venediktova L.V. etc. Diagnosis of speech disorders in children and organization of speech therapy work in preschool conditions educational institution. – St. Petersburg: Detstvo-press, 2001.

 4. Belova - David R.A.
-Causes of underdevelopment of impressive and expressive speech in preschool children.
-Speech disorders in preschool children. - M., 2002.
+Reasons for underdevelopment of impressive and expressive speech in preschool children.
+Speech impairment in preschool children. – M., 2002.

 5. Belova-David R.A.
 Clinical features of preschool children with speech underdevelopment.
-Speech disorders in preschool children. – M.: Astrel, 2002.
+Speech impairment in preschool children. – M.: Astrel, 2002.

 6. Beltyukov V.I.
 Interaction of analyzers in the process of perception and assimilation oral speech. – M.: Biblio, 2004.